usnistgov/metaschema-xslt/src/schema-gen/readme.md

 - XSD (XML Schema Definition Language) - `nist-metaschema-MAKE-XSD.xsl`
 - JSON Schema v7 as JSON - `nist-metaschema-MAKE-JSON-SCHEMA.xsl`
 - JSON Schema v7 as XML (for debugging) - `nist-metaschema-MAKE-JSON-SCHEMA-as-xml.xsl`
-- Metatron - experimental implementation of Metaschema Constraints - `nist-metaschema-MAKE-XML-METATRON.xsl`
+- InspectorXSLT - schema validation emulator with experimental implementation of Metaschema Constraints - `nist-metaschema-MAKE-INSPECTOR-XSLT.xsl`

 One of these stylesheets, when run on a top-level metaschema module, will deliver the appropriate output as directed by the `-o` flag or by a consuming application.